waqqasiq/expensetracker/README.md

 ### Language
 * Java

-### Note:
+### Note
-No permission is requested by the app.
+* No permission is requested by the app.
 You only need to have internet to connect to the firebase database